RULES FOR THE SURF COAST CENTURY

 - Races numbers are non-transferable.
 Times and prizes will not be recognised if racing under another entry/name.

-- Competitors may only receive external assistance on the course from their support crews and/or team mates at designated Checkpoints as described in the Course Description.
+- Competitors may only receive external assistance on the course from their support crews and/or team mates within the fenced off area at designated Checkpoints 1-7.
 Competitors may also receive support from race organisers and officials at any additional water points and intermediary Race Kitchens.
 External support may not be provided anywhere else on the course and this includes the supply of water bottles or food by non competitors.

-- One competitor cannot provide assistance in forward progression through physical pushing / pulling / towing, or the provision of food or drinks to a competitor in another category except in emergency circumstances.
+- One competitor cannot provide assistance in forward progression through physical pushing / pulling / towing / pacing, or the provision of food or drinks to a competitor in another category except in emergency circumstances.

 - Australian Road Rules apply at all times on all roads, tracks and trails.